 Each programme includes Racehorse Care Diplomas which, unlike traditional qualifications, demonstrate that a learner is competent and can perform to the standard required by the racing industry.
 Programmes cover a wide range of subjects including mucking out, tack cleaning, grooming and other horse husbandry activities, as well as theoretical elements, for example, lectures on horse health and many other subjects and seminars.

-Learners attending the NHC 14 to 16 Programme will have the opportunity for a scholarship which will enable them to race in Pony Club or Point-to-Point pony races on theNHC racing ponies.
-We give thanks to The Racing Foundation who have generously supported the 14 to 16 programme.
+Learners attending the National Horseracing College 14-to-16 Programme will have the opportunity for a scholarship that will enable them to race in Pony Club or Point-to-Point Pony Races on the NHC racing ponies.
+We give thanks to The Racing Foundation who have generously supported the 14-to-16 Programme.

 The Racing Foundation was established in 2012 to oversee the distribution of funds to charitable causes within racing following the sale of the Tote.
-Since inception, it has granted over £2million to charities associated with the horseracing and Thoroughbred breeding industry in the UK, supporting work in social welfare, education, training & participation, horse welfare, equine science research, and heritage & culture.
+Since its inception, it has granted over £2million to charities associated with the horseracing and thoroughbred breeding industry in the UK, supporting work in social welfare, education, training and participation, horse welfare, equine science research and heritage and culture.
 Website: www.racingfoundation.co.uk